Yago580/ebony-jackson/README.md

   return exports;
 })();
 ```
-Not sure if this is the best way to go about building a javascript app, but namespacing the Dom interactions definitely helped me organize my code and maximize readability.
+Not sure if this is the best way to go about building a javascript app, but namespacing the Dom interactions made it alot easier to do things like dynamically generating urls for card images.

 ### onclick / onsubmit